sapiens-sapide/picodon/tools/README.md

 ### Accounts explorator

-A bot that monitors some instances public feeds to grab all users seen and traverses their relationships.
+A bot that monitors some instances public feeds to grab all users seen and traverse their relationships.

 Feed a postgresql db with data collected : accounts, instances, followers, following...